We are movements and organizations engaged in many struggles for a new world

-Climate change is multiplying the sufferings of people already burdened by the global injustices of hunger, dispossession and violations of human rights.
+Climate change is multiplying the sufferings of people already burdened by the global injustices of hunger, dispossession, and human rights violations.
 Some of the impacts from the 0.8 degrees Celsius rise in the earth’s average temperature since 1900 include:

-- There is significant retreat of many mountain glaciers which are sourced of water for millions of people.
+- The significant retreat of mountain glaciers, a source of water for millions of people.
 Changes in rain-fall patterns are causing great water stress particularly in Western Africa and South Asia.

-- There is 80% less Arctic-sea ice today than in 1950.
-The melting of ice causes sea-level rise, threatening more than 600 million people living less than 10 meters above sea-level
+- There is 80% less Arctic-sea ice today than in 1950, causing sea-level rise and threatening more than 600 million people living less than 10 meters above sea-level.

-- The increase of greenhouse gases in the atmosphere is causing ocean acidification.
-Some oceans are now 30% more acidic than normal, harming ocean habitats and destroying fish stocks.
-Increased ocean temperature also reduces growth-size of fish.
-At least 1 billion people rely on fish for food and livelihoods.
+- The increase of greenhouse gases in the atmosphere causes ocean acidification, with some oceans now 30% more acidic than normal, harming ocean habitats and destroying fish stocks.
+Increased ocean temperature also reduces the growth of fish, affecting at least 1 billion people’s food stocks and livelihood.

-- Crop-yields are diminishing.
-And It is estimated that climate-related food price hikes since 2005 have pushed more than 105 million people into poverty.
+- Crop-yields are diminishing, and climate-related food price hikes since 2005 have pushed an estimated 105 million people into poverty.